gntx/FaceTrackerDemo/README.md

 Take the left eye for example.
 When getIsLeftEyeOpenProbability() is larger than a threshold (0.7 in this demo), a fully open left eye is drawn on the canvas; when it goes smaller than another threshold (0.4), a closed eye is drawn; when the value lies between these two thresholds, a half open eye will be presented.

+Note: Another thinking for drawing animation is to detect an eye "blinked" for once and draw continuous frames right after.
+The classification method became ambiguous since the blink action is not real-time.
+Therefore it is not used in this demo.

 ## Test Device

 Motorola Nexus 6 (Android 6.0.1, API 23)

+## Further Works

+Landmarks for eyes and mouth can be used to draw them on corresponding positions.